carlysandler/kickstarter-analysis/README.md

 ## Overview of Project
 ---
-The purpose of the following project was to complete a thourough analysis on a Kickstart Crowdfunding data set.
-The data set and brief was provded by Louise, whom required the help of an analyst, to understand the relativity of her personal fundraising success.
-Her play _Fever_, quickly received enough pledges from the Kickstarter community to come close to her fundraising goal.
+The purpose of the following project was to complete a thourough analysis on a Kickstart Crowdfunding data set, a sample population of 4000+ campaigns of varying categories and subgategories--performance is measured by the correlation between launch date and funding goals.

+The data set and brief was provded by Louise, whom required the help of an analyst to understand the relativity of her personal fundraising success as her play, _Fever_, quickly received a large enough percentage of pledges to accomplish her fundraiding goal.

+The following process delinates the process of completing the brief and providing insights to Louise:

   - 1) manipulate a raw data set, a population sample of and perfrom